Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 2025.3.1
 ===
-Plasticity = alertness + focus (visual focus 90s) + sleep.
+Plasticity = alertness + focus (visual focus 90s) + sleep(NSDR).
 You will feel agitation and attention drift but the point is to pull it back.

 2025.2.28
 ===